andreblais/odin-recipes/README.md

 # Odin Recipes

-*"One small step me... urrr umm... one giant step for me!"*
+*"One small step for me... urrr umm... one giant step for me!"*

 This is such a simple project and yet here I am incredibly proud of my 1996-level allrecipes.com copy-pasta!